AmanSinghal927/LLAMA-2-RLHF-with-PPO/README.md

 - Two learning rate schedulers are utilized: linear and cosine annealing.
 - Warmup period is set to 10% of the total number of training steps.
 - Training is confined to a single epoch, following the methodology of Touvron et al., 2023.
-- Reports only the best results, with training loss curve shown for the DeBERTA-v3 large model.
-- Acknowledges expected noise in training loss curves across batches of the same epoch but notes an overall downward trend.
 - Modified loss function equation: `loss = -log(σ(r_chosen - r_rejected0 - r_rejected1 - r_rejected2))`, where `r_rejected0`, `r_rejected1`, and `r_rejected2` represent outputs for all three untruthful responses.